Manantsoa12/Manantsoa12/README.md

 - 👋 Hi, I’m @Manantsoa12
 - 👀 I’m interested in Machine Learning and Deep Learning
-- 🌱 I’m currently learning in Faculty of Science
+- 🌱 I’m currently learning in Faculty of Science Fianarantsoa Madagascar
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data science project
-- 📫 How to reach me ...
+- 📫 You can contact me on manantsoa.wisdom@gmail.com

 <!---
 Manantsoa12/Manantsoa12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.